reed-college/disk-zero/README.md

 # disk-zero
 This script automates the process of zeroing encrypted drives in terminal.
-It gives the user a list of encrypted drives, and then uses the user's selection unencrypt and zero the drive.
+It gives the user a list of encrypted drives, and then uses the user's selection to delete the proper volume.
+From that point, the drive can be zeroed in terminal.
+We need to decide if we want to stop there, or continue to automate the rest of the zeroing process.
+If we automate the process, there will need to be several checks to make sure that the user is sure that they are zeroing the correct drive.